fgal/ceph-ansible/README_fg.rst

 Specifically:

-- at time of writing (2020-09-04), this fork is based on ``stable-6.0`` and as such it need Ansible ``2.10``
+- at time of writing (2020-09-04), this fork is based on ``stable-6.0`` and as such it needs Ansible ``2.10``
-- finally got rid of possibility to handle LUNs served from a SAN: see older branch based on stable4.0
+- finally got rid of possibility to handle LUNs served from a SAN: see older branch csdprod-4.0 based on stable-4.0

 How to update this fork
 -----------------------